rayners/walters-api/README.md

 # WaltersApi

 The Walters Art Museum in Baltimore, Maryland is internationally renowned for its collection of art.
-This is the API to access information about the art collection in the Walters.
+This is an API to access information about the art collection there.

 ## Installation